 For the prediction of attentional effects, the proportion of difference in performance of accuracy in the Gabor patch identification task will be tested.
-Using Jiang et al. (2006) to inform the roughly expected effect size, the model of H1 will be a half-normal distribution with a mean of 0 and a SD of 0.1 proportion correct units.
+Using Jiang et al. (2006) to inform the roughly expected effect size, the model of H1 will be a half-normal distribution with a mean of 0 and an SD of 0.1 proportion correct units.
 H0 will be modelled by a uniform distribution going from 0 to a maximum defined by the highest priming that could be produced by contamination by conscious trials, as per the procedure given in the supplementary materials of Skora et al. (2023).
+(Note we did not use this procedure in the pilot, because we did not find evidence for conscious priming.)
 We will test for heterosexual participants’ subliminal attention being attracted to the location of nude images of their opposite sex with a separate test for men and women for the unconscious trials.

 Exclusions.
-For the attentional task, trails will be excluded from the unconscious condition if participants indicate they saw the image.
+For the attentional task, trials will be excluded from the unconscious condition if participants indicate they saw the image.
 Whole participants will be excluded if on the awareness discrimination task they use the same “left” or “right” response more than 16 trials in a row at any point in the test, or report they saw the naked image on more than 20% of unconscious trials.

 Study Design Template.